 The 77,000-ton, 1,870-passenger cruise ship was built for the Royal Caribbean’s Celebrity Cruises company, renamed to "Celebrity Galaxy" in 2008 and joined TUI fleet in 2009 after an extensive drydock refit.
 The vessel entered Marella Cruises fleet in 2017.
 Mein Schiff 1 was one of TUI's two oldest Century-class vessels - followed by Mein Schiff 2 (former "Celebrity Mercury", in 2018 renamed Mein Schiff Herz) and Celebrity Century (now Marella Explorer 2).

 The Indigo flagship bar is ship's focal point.
 A new high-end London style drinking venue named Aperitif links Kora La and Surf & Turf restaurants.
-Other features include: The Scoops ice-cream parlour with bicycle-themed quirky seating; The Lounge - another new venue with colour-changing bar and brightly-coloured piano; Umi Sushi counter; The Mediterranean dining venue with a glass roof inspired by local tavernas, housing two inclusive restaurants (pizzeria and tapas) and for-fee Hot Stone Grill.
+Other features include The Scoops ice-cream parlor with bicycle-themed quirky seating; The Lounge - another new venue with a color-changing bar and brightly-colored piano; Umi Sushi counter; The Mediterranean dining venue with a glass roof inspired by local tavernas, housing two inclusive restaurants (pizzeria and tapas) and for-fee Hot Stone Grill.

 Cruise itinerary program